Consulate General of the United States, Karachi: Consul General

-Mark Stroh is currently serving as Consul General of Consulate General of the United States in Karachi.
+Scott Urbom is currently serving as Consul General of Consulate General of the United States in Karachi.

 Attacks

 There have been a series of attacks on the U.S. consulate in Karachi, Pakistan.
-The attacks occurred intermittently from June 2002 to March 2006, due to regional instability caused by the start of the War on Terrorism.
+The attacks occurred intermittently due to regional instability and the start of the War on Terrorism.
 The US consulate has been described as a tempting target for terrorism.

+March 1995 attack

+Two gunmen targeted a 20-seater passenger bus attached to the consulate with AK-47 rifles.
+Two personnel, Jacqueline Van Landingham, a CIA attaché, and Gary Durell were killed.
+Another U.S. citizen, Mark McCloy, a consulate spouse and the driver of the van, was injured in the attack.
+Durell and Van Landingham are commemorated in the compound's memorial garden.

 June 2002 attack

 On the morning of June 14, 2002, a truck with a fertilizer bomb driven by a suicide bomber was detonated outside the United States Consulate in Karachi, Pakistan.
 Twelve people were killed and 51 injured, all Pakistanis.

 A group called al-Qanoon claimed responsibility for the attack.
-However, the incident is believed to have been connected with al-Qaeda and the US War on Terror although no conclusive links were proven.
+However, the incident is believed to have been connected with al-Qaeda and the US war on terror although no conclusive links were proven.
 Several people were arrested in the aftermath of the attack, and were reported to be members of Harkat-ul-Mujahideen, a large insurgent organisation.
 In November 2004, the alleged mastermind of the attack, Naveed-ul Hassan, was arrested in Pakistan.